APRILIA RACING S.R.L.

 Directors and their partners:

-• when preparing the financial statements, disclosures or similar documents, they must depict the Company’s economic, patrimonial or financial situation truthfully, clearly and completely;
+• when drawing the budget, communicating, or drafting similar documents, they must represent the Company’s economic, patrimonial or financial situation truthfully, clearly and completely;

 • they must duly respect the requests of information on the part of the board of the statutory auditors and facilitate as much as possible the activities of control or revision which are legally attributed to partners, other Company or auditing boards;